How to Incorporate In The United States

 Table of Contents

-Incorporating your business as a separate legal entity in the United States is one of the most important steps you will be taking.
-At first, forming a company overseas may sound challenging.
-Yet, incorporating in the state of Delaware as a non-resident will grant you a more time-saving and simple incorporation process compared to the other US states, thanks to the start-up-friendly legal system of Delaware.
+Incorporating your business as a separate legal entity in the United States is one of the most significant steps you will take.
+Initially, forming a company overseas may seem daunting.
+However, incorporating in the state of Delaware as a non-resident offers a more straightforward and time-efficient process compared to other U.S. states, thanks to Delaware’s start-up-friendly legal system.

-Some sources are skeptical about Delaware as a starting point for your new incorporation.
-However, more than half of U.S. publicly-traded companies and fully 64 percent of the Fortune 500 were among that number, according to the state’s Division of Corporations.
-Facebook and Yelp are just some of these Fortune 500 companies that finalized their IPO from Delaware.
+Some sources may question Delaware as the ideal starting point for your new incorporation.
+Nevertheless, more than half of U.S. publicly-traded companies and 64 percent of the Fortune 500 are incorporated there, according to the state’s Division of Corporations.
+Companies like Facebook and Yelp have finalized their IPOs in Delaware.

-Considering you have decided to form a company in Delaware, there are still a few important steps to consider.
+If you decide to form a company in Delaware, there are still several important steps to consider.

-You should decide on the type of company that will fit your business needs.
-Despite the numerous company types in US legal system, as a non-resident, you have to choose whether to form an LLC or C-Corporation.
+You must decide on the type of company that will best suit your business needs.
+Despite the numerous company types in the U.S. legal system, as a non-resident, you will need to choose between forming an LLC or a C-Corporation.

 LLC